Mars Express (film): Influences and inspiration

 Mars Express is the first feature film of Jérémie Périn, a French animator known for the 2016 animated TV series Lastman.
 Périn said he was inspired by hard-boiled film noir detectives in movies such as Chinatown, The Long Goodbye, Kiss Me Deadly, and Point Blank.
 Since the protagonists of those were all men he wanted to see the differences when a woman was put in the main role.

 Périn said he was also inspired by movies in which the protagonist realizes that they are in a conspiracy that is too big for them, such as Three Days of the Condor, All the President's Men, The Parallax View, Blow Out, and The Conversation.

+In addition to live action films, Périn cited Ghost in the Shell, The Rose of Versailles, Space Adventure Cobra, and Patlabor 2: The Movie as his personal favorite anime and influences on his work.

 The inspiration for the organic machines and weapons in the film came from Périn hearing that Google was working on technology for skin cells.
 This led to the idea that ultimately tech would complete a full circle back to organics, something "close to us, but at the same time, they are monsters".
 He also tied the replacement of the robots with organics to planned obsolescence, which he wanted to lampoon.